Hidden Vegetable Pasta Sauce takes a favorite

 And then, just like that, it’s over.
 He’s picking carrots out of fried rice and can’t bear to even have them on his plate.
 Ahh, such is life with small children, amirite?

 The only meal we could get into him was spaghetti and meatballs.
-So in a fit of exhausted and few up fury, I blended up some random veggies I had in the fridge.
+So in a fit of fed up fury, I blended up some random veggies I had in the fridge.

-Tips for making Hidden Veggie Spaghetti Sauce
+Tips for making Hidden Vegetable Spaghetti Sauce

 - Don’t want to blend up the veggies yourself?
 Use baby food!
 Get the same outcome with even less work.